ICAST 2004: Bass Industry Trends & New

 Luhr Jensen & Sons, Inc.

-about the Radar 10 crankbait yet, which was new for 2004.
-Dave
+may not have heard much about the Radar 10 crankbait yet, which

-Lefebre used it in a shad pattern (color 1155) to win first place
+was new for 2004.
+Dave Lefebre used it in a shad pattern (color

-and $100,000 at the FLW Old Hickory Lake, TN event in March 2004.
+1155) to win first place and $100,000 at the FLW Old Hickory

-Dave creeled over 57 pounds of bass on the Radar 10, beating his
+Lake, TN event in March 2004.
+Dave creeled over 57 pounds of bass

-nearest competitor by nine pounds.
-The Radar 10 dives to ten
+The Radar 10 dives to ten feet.
+For 2005, Luhr Jensen showed a

-feet.
-For 2005, Luhr Jensen showed a prototype of the upcoming Radar 13 which dives to 13 feet.
+prototype of the upcoming Radar 13

-Both size Radars feature a tight vibrating action.
+which dives to 13 feet.
+Both size Radars feature a tight

 Outdoor writer/editor and media, contact:

-www.luhrjensen.com Dave Tonn, Sales &
+Dave Tonn, Sales & Promotions dtonn@luhrjensen.com

 541-386-3811 Hood River, OR